-CELL PHONES, IPODS, MP3 PLAYERS, RADIOS, CD PLAYERS, OTHER ELECTRONIC DEVICES, AND GAMES
+CELL PHONES, IPODS, MP3 PLAYERS, RADIOS, CD PLAYERS, CELL PHONE WATCHES, OTHER ELECTRONIC DEVICES, AND GAMES away all electronics and electronic gear (headphones/earbuds).

-Students are not allowed to use cell phones, cell phone watches, pagers, radios, CD players, tape recorders, camcorders, DVD players, cameras, electronic devices or games at school (including fidget spinners), unless prior permission has been obtained from the principal.
-Students are only permitted to use personal electronic devices such as cell phones, games, or other electronic devices, during lunch and after the 3:17 p.m. dismissal bell.
-If cell phone usage during lunch becomes an issue, the principal has the right to suspend that privilege for the remainder of the school year.
-Students should not have any electronic device out in the hallways between classes or during class time unless authorized by the teacher.
-Upon arrival on campus, students must put away all electronics and electronic gear (headphones / earbuds).
 If visible, a campus administrator or teacher will pick-up and turn into the office.
 The principal will determine whether to return items to students at the end of the day or to contact parents to pick up the items.
 Repeat offenses will be charged a \$15 pick-up fee.